Home / Country Programmes / Myanmar

 The developments in Myanmar have caused us great concern, and we have been working to understand the impact on our staff there and on our work.
 We are pleased to say that staff members are currently safe and well, and we sincerely hope that you and your colleagues are also safe.

-We have established a regular communication with the Myanmar team to track any changes or developments.
-In the meantime, we anticipate that programmatic activity with Myanmar stakeholders will be postponed.
+We have established a regular communication with our Myanmar team to track any changes or developments.
+In the meantime, we anticipate that programmatic activity with Myanmar stakeholders may be postponed.
 However, where it is possible, background programme activity will continue.

 To read our full statement, please click here.